pragya18nsit/kheirontest/README.md

 To run as a web server

 1. Set rest port in webapp.py
-2. Run command python3 webapp.py
+2. cd webapp.
+Run command python3 webapp.py

+Run as a standalone application

+1. Run python3 inputCalculator.py to execute as a standalone application.

 TEST CASES
 ***********